JonKing93/DASH/Tutorials/ensembleMetadata/sizes.md

 ---
 layout: simple_layout
-title: Summary Information
+title: Variables and Sizes
 ---

-# Summary Information
+# Variables and Sizes

 You can use an ensembleMetadata object to return summary information about the variables in a state vector ensemble, and their sizes.
 This can be useful when preallocating memory, and also as a basic check that variables are the correct sizze.